 You can also establish a backup plan that will correct their course in case their approach doesn’t work.
 Doing so will put you in a coaching role instead of a micromanaging position.

 The plan should also include a timeline where you can check in and monitor progress.
-Indeed, the process uncovers challenges and helps you determine if they’re doing things according to plan.
+Indeed, the process uncovers challenges and helps you determine if they’re doing things according to a resource allocation plan.
 However, it can be an opportunity to assess results without micromanaging them.

 It’s pretty obvious that if you want to promote productivity and effective management, you’ll need to give your team space.
 Even so, it’s natural for projects and businesses to have a system that requires micromanagement to some extent.
 After all, some tasks can only move forward after a manager gives their seal of approval.
 Moreover, some employees can only come to a conclusive answer when they discuss the details with you.